 Morocco specific questions

-On arrival you will see there is a week’s schedule with the activities which have been planned for you and your group by your local support team.
-If there is anything you are not sure about, speak to the team who will be happy to help.
 If you would like to take a day or half a day off to complete a tour, that’s fine and is quite a frequent current occurrence with there being so much to see and do in your free time!
-Your local team will help you to organise a trip for you and this is best done after arrival after you have met your fellow volunteers who may like to travel with you or vice versa.
+This is best organised after arrival when you have met your fellow volunteers who may like to travel with you or vice versa.

 Do you offer medical placements?